Kerry Olitzky: Commentaries

 Together with professor Leonard S. Kravitz, Olitzky has authored a series of Tanakh commentaries.
 Their commentaries draw on classical Jewish works such as the Mishnah, Talmud, Targums, the midrash literature, classical Jewish bible commentators such as Gersonides, Rashi and Abraham ibn Ezra, modern-day rabbis, and higher textual criticism, but are not academic books using source criticism to deconstruct the Tanakh.
 The authors claim that they do not follow either the path of classical Reform scholars or more secular projects such as the Anchor Bible series.
 These books are distributed by Behrman House.
 Commentaries in this series now include Ecclesiastes, Esther, Jonah, Lamentations, Proverbs, Ruth, and the Song of Songs.
 The Olitzky-Kravitz writing team has also done commentaries on Pirke Avot and Shemonah Perakim, along with a collection of source material on Teshuva called "Journey of the Soul."

 Works

 Olitzky is a former contributing editor for Shma: A Journal of Jewish Responsibility and is also the author of over 75 books and hundreds of articles in a variety of fields.

-Among his most recent publications are:
+Among his publications are: